-In this article, the kinematical adaptive neuro-controller is a real-time, unsupervised neural network, which is termed Self-Organization Direction Mapping Network (SODMN), uses an associative learning to generate transformations between spatial and velocity coordinates (García-Córdova, Guerrero-González & García-Marín, 2007).
-The obstacle avoidance adaptive neuro-controller is a neural network that learns to control avoidance behaviours based on a form of animal learning known as operant conditioning.
+In this paper, a neural architecture that makes possible the integration of a kinematic adaptive neuro-controller for trajectory tracking and an obstacle avoidance adaptive neuro-controller is proposed for nonholonomic mobile robots.
+The kinematic adaptive neuro-controller is a real-time, unsupervised neural network, which is termed Self-Organization Direction Mapping Network (SODMN), uses an associative learning to generate transformations between spatial and velocity coordinates.
+The obstacle avoidance adaptive neuro-controller is a neural network that learns to control avoidance behaviors based on a form of animal learning known as operant conditioning.
+The efficacy of the proposed neural architecture is tested experimentally by a differentially driven mobile robot.